 Poison is a sure fire way to solve any mouse problem that you may have.
 However, experts suggest trying traps and repellents first and I agree with them.
 There can be unforeseen dangers that will have dire effects on pets and children.
 Not to mention some mice will end up dying in places that are nearly impossible to reach without taking things apart.

-If you’ve decided mouse poison is what you’ll use, then take caution.
+If you’ve decided that this option is for you, the best mouse poison is actually any that you can buy (when then take caution and take a few minutes to educate yourself about them first).
 Place them out of the reach of children and pets.
 Invest in tamper-resistant mouse bait stations.
 Spending the extra money will help ensure that they are not accessed by anything other than the mice.
 Finally, dispose of the mouse properly.
 They can be sickening or fatal to any other animal that eats them.